truthcoin/www.truthcoin.info/_posts/2015-11-24-drivechain.md

 ---

-> With sidechains, altcoins are obsolete, Bitcoin smart contracts are possible, Bitcoin Core and BitcoinXT can coexist, all hard forks can become soft forks.
-Cool new upgrades to Bitcoin are on the way!
+> With sidechains, altcoins are obsolete, Bitcoin smart contracts are possible, Bitcoin Core and BitcoinXT can coexist, and all hard forks can become soft forks.
+Cool upgrades to Bitcoin are on the way!

 ![Logo](/images/drivechain.png)